Why are modern matrons needed in mental health?

 Now lets think about some of the above in more detail and see how it all works in practice:

-Leadership, mentoring and developing nursing staff
+Leadership, mentoring and developing nursing staff in mental health

 Most of our MM’s either clean forgot or misunderstood the importance of these tasks.
 They never went further than the ward manager’s office and rarely spoke to nursing staff.
 Nor did they offer any input into communicating with, mentoring or developing any staff, other than their ward managers.
 But even then, as a ward manager, my MM didn’t have supervision with me, let alone mentoring or anything else in her job description.